silverstripe/silverstripe-framework/docs/en/01_Tutorials/02_Extending_A_Basic_Site.md

 ## Creating a RSS feed

 An RSS feed is something that no news section should be without.
-SilverStripe makes it easy to create RSS feeds by providing an [api:RSSFeed] class to do all the hard work for us.
+SilverStripe makes it easy to create RSS feeds by providing an [api:SilverStripe\Control\RSS\RSSFeed] class to do all the hard work for us.
 Add the following in the *ArticleHolder_Controller* class:

 **mysite/code/ArticleHolder.php**